dblock/strava-ruby-client/README.md

 #### Upload Activity

 Uploads a new data file to create an activity from.
+To check the processing status of the uploaded file, see [Get Upload](#get-upload).

 ```ruby
 upload = client.create_upload(